robert-hh/SPI_Flash/README.md

 small size and simplicity, not speed.
 Nevertheless, it works reasonably fast.

-Constructor:
+## Constructors:

-flash = SPIflash(spi, cs, *, addr4b=False, pagesize=256)
+### flash = SPIflash(spi, cs, *, addr4b=False, pagesize=256, sectorsize=4096)

 spi has to b a SPI object, cs must be a Pin object of the cs pin.
 If addr4b is True, a 4 byte addressing mode is used for the flash, otherwise 3 byte addresses are used, which are sufficient up to a flash size of 16 MByte.

-The optional parameter pagesizeallow using devices with non-standard values for this property.
+The optional parameters pagesize and sectorsize allow using devices with non-standard values for these properties.

-bdev = FlashBdev(flash , *, sectorsize=4096)
+### bdev = FlashBdev(flash )

 flash is a SPIflash object created e.g. from spiflash.py.
-The optional parameter sectorsize allow using devices with a non-standard values for this property.

 The drivers were tested with LittleFS Version 1 and 2, and also with a FAT file system.
 The latter is NOT recommended.
 When using the driver with SoftSPI, select LFS1 as file system.
 That is less space efficient, but faster.
 The Lfs `progsize` parameter must not be less than 128.

+##  SPIflash Methods:

+### flash.flash_read(addr, buffer)

+Read data from addres into the buffer.
+The amount of data is defined by the buffer size.

+### flash.flash_write(addr, buffer)

+Write data from the buffer at the address.
+The amount of data is defined by the buffer size.
+The data is written in multiples of page sizes.
+If the address is not a multiple of the page size, the size must not cross a page boundary.
+No checks are made for these restrictions.

+### flash.flash_erase(addr)

+Erase the sector at addr.

+### flash.flash_size()

+Return the total size of the flash as bytes. .
+This information is required by a file system block device driver.

+### flash.flash_sectorsize()

+Return the size of a sector.
+This information is required by a file system block device driver.

-Examples:
+## Examples:

 ```
 # Using HARD spi